mohammad-amin-khajeh/makk/content/blog/music-while-coding/index.md

 date = '2024-08-25'
 [extra]
 toc = true
+cover_image = 'blog/music-while-coding/cover.jpg'
 [taxonomies]
 tags = ['music', 'workflow']
+categories = ['opinion']
 +++

-## Isn't it distracting?
+## Let's address the elephant in the room first, isn't it distracting?
 Not at all.
 Well, at least not for me; I initially thought I'm the *odd* one for listening to music while coding because it *"takes you out of the flow state"* but as it turns out for a lot of fellow coders it's quite the opposite.

 I listen to music while solving leetcode or working on projects or anything in between.
 But here's the thing, a lot of the times I don't even think about what is playing in my ears because I'm so focused on the task at hand.

-*"But doesn't that make the music pointless?"* I hear you ask.
+*"But doesn't that make the music you're listening to pointless?"* I hear you ask.

 No, not really.
 As a matter of fact Music, in this context, is __a means to another end__.